mehrdadbn9/mehrdadbn9/README.md

 DevOps Engineer with expertise in **bare metal infrastructure** and **on-premise Kubernetes deployments**.
 I focus on building reliable, scalable systems without relying on managed cloud services.

-Currently at **Tapsell** in Tehran, building and maintaining production infrastructure.
+Currently at **Tapsell**, building and maintaining production infrastructure.

 ---